criscan/LBPA_r/README.md

    devtools::install_github("https://github.com/criscan/LBPA_r")

 When running the model,  be sure the Excel library is installed and the data file in the same path.
-The Excel data file file has four sheets
+The Excel data file has four sheets

 a.
 Lenght frequencies of catches by year/sample (LF)
 b.
 Biological parameters